boxyhq/website/docs/jackson/sso-flow/index.md

 ### 2.3 Update connection

-This endpoint can be used to update an existing IdP connection.
+This endpoint can be used to update an existing SSO Connection.
 <Tabs>
 <TabItem value="saml" label="SAML" default>